-If the AC adapter is disconnected or if the battery charge is lower than 30%, overclocking options will be disabled until the AC adapter is reconnected and batteru charge is over 30%
+If the AC adapter is disconnected or if the battery charge is lower than 30%, overclocking options will be disabled.

-Acer is not responsible for any damage incurred from overclocking if any third party tools are used to overclock the CPU or graphics besides PredatorSense.
+Acer is not responsible for any damages incurred from overclocking if any third party tools are used to overclock the CPU or graphics besides PredatorSense.